STUDY

 EXTENSION STUDIES

-The long-term safety and efficacy of RYSTIGGO was evaluated in adults in two extension studies2,4,5
+The long-term safety and efficacy of RYSTIGGO was evaluated in adults in two extension studies3

-Patients from the RYSTIGGO treatment groups in MycarinG could enroll in two extension studies, MG0004 and MG0007, that further evaluated the safety and efficacy of RYSTIGGO over time.2,4,5
+Adults from MycarinG could enroll in two extension studies, MG0004 and MG0007, that further evaluated the safety and efficacy of RYSTIGGO over time.3

 MG0004 (NCT04124965)

-MG0004 was a 60-week, multicenter, randomized, Phase 3 extension study.
-71 adult patients from MycarinG who met eligibility criteria were randomized to receive either RYSTIGGO 7 mg/kg or 10 mg/kg.
+MG0004 was an up to 60-week, multicenter, randomized, Phase 3 extension study.
+71 adults from MycarinG who met eligibility criteria were randomized to receive either RYSTIGGO 7 mg/kg or 10 mg/kg.
 Patients received RYSTIGGO once weekly for a period of up to 52 weeks, followed by 8 weeks of observation.
-MG0004 enrollment was closed upon the initiation of study MG0007.3,5
+MG0004 enrollment was closed upon the initiation of study MG0007.3

 MG0007 (NCT04650854)

 MG0007 was a multicenter Phase 3 study that included 165 adults from MycarinG and MG0004.
-It assessed the long-term safety, tolerability, and efficacy of RYSTIGGO given in repeated 6-week cycles, based on the manifestation of gMG symptoms.3,4
+It assessed the long-term safety and efficacy of RYSTIGGO given in repeated 6-week cycles, based on the manifestation of gMG symptoms.3,4

-Graph describing two extension studies (MG0004 and MG0007) that were available to adult patients who participated in the MycarinG clinical trial to further evaluate the safety and efficacy of RYSTIGGO.
+Graphic describing two extension studies (MG0004 and MG0007) that were available to adults who participated in the MycarinG clinical trial to further evaluate the safety and efficacy of RYSTIGGO®.

-Graph describing two extension studies (MG0004 and MG0007) that were available to adult patients who participated in the MycarinG clinical trial to further evaluate the safety and efficacy of RYSTIGGO.
+Graphic describing two extension studies (MG0004 and MG0007) that were available to adults who participated in the MycarinG clinical trial to further evaluate the safety and efficacy of RYSTIGGO®.

-Ab+=antibody positive; AChE=acetylcholinesterase; AChR=acetylcholine receptor; gMG=generalized myasthenia gravis; IgG=immunoglobulin G; MG-ADL=Myasthenia Gravis Activities of Daily Living; MGFA=Myasthenia Gravis Foundation of America; MuSK=muscle-specific tyrosine kinase; NSISTs=non-steroidal immunosuppressive therapies; SQ=subcutaneous; QMG=Quantitative Myasthenia Gravis.
+Ab+=antibody positive; AChE=acetylcholinesterase; AChR=acetylcholine receptor; gMG=generalized myasthenia gravis; IgG=immunoglobulin G; MG=myasthenia gravis; MG-ADL=Myasthenia Gravis Activities of Daily Living; MGFA=Myasthenia Gravis Foundation of America; MuSK=muscle-specific tyrosine kinase; NSISTs=non-steroidal immunosuppressive therapies; SQ=subcutaneous; QMG=Quantitative Myasthenia Gravis.

 References: